- Head Mrs Caroline Jordan

 There are currently over 45 different nationalities represented throughout the School, reflecting Oxford’s diverse make-up.

 Headington girls are intellectually curious, emotionally confident, kind and considerate to each other and to adults.
 Teaching is second to none, and we pride ourselves on adding value.
 Typically girls do at least a grade better in their GCSEs and one and a half grades better at A Level, compared with their assessed potential in Year 7.
 In the Sixth Form they are given leadership responsibilities and gain experience doing everything from running their own company to acting as representatives for their house.
-Our rowers compete at the highest level, with the School consistently triumphing at the National Schools’ Regatta, making Headington one of the UK’s top rowing schools.
+Our rowers compete at the highest level, with the School consistently triumphing at the National Schools’ Regatta and in 2021 winning the inaugural Junior Women’s Eights competition at Henley Royal Regatta, making Headington one of the UK’s top rowing schools

 - Age range 3 - 18